For selected sophomore, junior, senior, and graduate women students and their faculty/staff mentors

 Initiative; University of Hartford faculty; Hartford College for Women Alumnae, faculty and staff; and/or community leaders.
 Projects will be evaluated on the following criteria:

 Applicants will receive a response from the committee by December 15, 2017.

 Student participants will be expected to participate in periodic workshops and advising sessions with staff and volunteers of The Women’s Advancement Initiative that will enhance their experience.
 Additionally, students will be expected to take an online Meyers-Briggs Index and to have a one on one meeting with a volunteer career/life counselor to learn how to use this assessment.
 These workshops and sessions will take place between February 2017 and May 2017.

 All Dorothy Goodwin Scholars will publicly present their projects at the Dorothy Goodwin Symposium (Spring 2017).
 If students choose to also present at the Undergraduate Research and Creativity Colloquium (in April of every year) the support of The Women’s Advancement Initiative in underwriting their project should be included in Power Point or other presentations and publicly acknowledged at presentations.

 Students are required to monthly updates including a short project update (one or two paragraphs) and photos of project’s development to appear in Women’s Advancement’s social media and various publications.
-Participants and faculty mentors will submit a final report on their research by September 25 along with a thank you letter to the donors who make this scholarship possible.
-Students will receive the second part of their financial stipend after they present their project at the Dorothy Goodwin Symposium in spring of 2017, submit their final report and write their thank you letter.
+Participants and faculty mentors will submit a final report on their research with a thank you letter to the donors who make this scholarship possible.
+Students will receive the second part of their financial stipend after they present their project at the Dorothy Goodwin Symposium in spring of 2018, submit their final report and write their thank you letter.